“Where can I find RapidVisa testimonials?”

 Yes.
 They may choose not to interview very young children but you should bring them anyway if they are also doing an Adjustment of Status.
 If the children are not doing an Adjustment of Status you should not bring them.

-We will answer any questions you have about the interview and give you some general tips.
+We will answer any questions you have about the adjustment of status interview and give you some general tips.
 However, you should be very wary about any service that offers to coach you on the interview process.
 According to the U.S. Department of State, “The end result is that every client from a particular consultant sounds exactly like one another.
 This diminishes credibility among those who memorize the ‘correct’ answers and cannot hold free-flowing conversations with the visa officers.”

 *This refers directly to the Visa process, not the AOS process.
 However, the logic and conclusion is the same.